blakeembrey/change-case/README.md

 Convert strings between `camelCase`, `PascalCase`, `Title Case`, `snake_case`, `lowercase`, `UPPERCASE`, `CONSTANT_CASE` and more.

-All methods support non-ASCII characters and non-string entities, such as objects with a `toString` property, numbers and booleans.
+All methods support Unicode (non-ASCII characters) and non-string entities, such as objects with a `toString` property, numbers and booleans.
 Empty values (`null` and `undefined`) will result in an empty string.

-Every method is also available on npm as individual packages.
+**Every method is also available on npm as an individual package.**

 ## Installation